Historic houses, green expanses and a river running through it

-Amazingly there are 32 islands in the Surrey part of the river, with wonderful names such as: Pharaoh’s Island, with 23 homes on it, with Egyptian-inspired names such as Luxore, Memphis and The Sphinx; D’Oyly Carte Island, comprising one large house built in 1888 by the opera impresario; and Eel Pie Island, birthplace of the British R&B music scene in the early 1960s.
+I was amazed to discover that there are 32 islands in the Surrey part of the River Thames, with wonderful names such as: Pharaoh’s Island, with 23 homes on it, with Egyptian-inspired names such as Luxore, Memphis and The Sphinx; D’Oyly Carte Island, comprising one large house built in 1888 by the opera impresario; and Eel Pie Island, birthplace of the British R&B music scene in the early 1960s.
 We soon passed the last islands on the surrey stretch; first Corporation Island, with its dense canopy of stately firs and finally the Flower Pot Islands, two almost circular, willow-shrouded mounds, once a single island, cut in two in 1776 by the Duke of Queensbury (ask not the reason why…)

 Richmond Green (4.9 hectares, 12 acres) has been described as “one of the most beautiful urban greens surviving anywhere in England”.
 It has a long history of hosting sporting events; from the 16th century onwards tournaments and archery contests have taken place here, while cricket matches have been played here since the mid 18th century and still are.
 One of the first recorded inter-county cricket matches was played on the Green in 1730 between Surrey and Middlesex.